Blackstareye/obs_browser_source_deathcounter/README.md

 ## Getting started

 1. clone or remix the repo
-  a. if you have a glitch.com account, you can remix it via this link: <https://glitch.com/~hip-holly-beak>
+   * if you have a glitch.com account, you can remix it via this [link](https://glitch.com/~hip-holly-beak)
-  b. clone the repo to your server.
+   * clone the repo to your server.
 The server must run node js!
 2. edit data.json file for setting the sound file (if needed)
 2. go to OBS and add a Browsersource with the url of your server
 3. if you have nightbot, insert the commands [below](#nightbot_commands)